asterisk-icon

 • Photos help turn a list of names and roles into a community overview of coworkers and team members

-• A list of core responsibilities gives a better understanding of each employee’s expertise
+• Core responsibilities give a better understanding of each employee’s expertise

 • Coverage information makes it immediately clear who to refer to when someone is not available